Saturday 21st October 2017

 <localport> is the local port that the hidden service is "listening" on, and the <server> is the server where requests to that port will be forwarded to.

 Important Note: Forwarding requests to a remote server has a major potential to de-anonymize you if done incorrectly.
 If your own anonymity is important, it's probably better to run a local web server (eg: forward requests to 127.0.0.1).
-Please refer to the official Tor documentation since I am in no way qualified to provide advice on running a properly anonymized hidden service.
-In my case, my own anonymity is not important so it's fine for me to forward requests to an external web server over the internet.
+Please refer to the official Tor documentation for more information.

 You can theoretically host anything behind a hidden service, including a file server, IRC server, email server, etc.